Twicefred/Writing/Innocent Blue/Innocent Blue Outline.md

 Setting: Old house in the countryside.
 Inland, continental European landscape.
 Robust oak trees and rapeseed fields.

 The house is as much a character as Francis and Ricard.
 It is an old wooden villa, painted yellow with white accents.
 Due to age and general neglect, the house is in some decline, with flaking paint and creaking floorboards.
-Still, it is in good condition and would look as good as new with some light renovations.
+Still, it is in good condition and would look as good as new with some light renovations.</br>
 The house has two floors and an attic.
 On the first floor is the living room, kitchen, dining room and Mona's indoor garden and sunroom.
 Mona was a passionate gardener, and kept a garden full of fruits and herbs for use in cooking.
-Her indoor garden was for flowers and delicate plants from further south.
+Her indoor garden was for flowers and delicate plants from further south.</br>
 The living room has Mona's favourite rocking chair and a small TV.
 A large chintz sofa sits along one wall, next to a gramophone and a shelf of old records.
-A cheap chandelier hangs in the middle.
+A cheap chandelier hangs in the middle.</br>
 The kitchen and dining room are adjoined.
 The kitchen is spacious with a large stove and a very old refrigerator that makes loud noises in the night.

 The second floor has the master bedroom, and Francis's and Patricia's old bedrooms.
 Patricia's bedroom was converted into a room for Mona's painting and other hobbies, while Francis's became a guest room.
 Francis and Ricard choose to sleep in the guest room, finding the master bedroom a weird place to sleep.